csells/vertex_ai_cookbook/README.md

+# DECOMMISSIONED

+The repository has been decommissioned in favor of it's new home at [ai-recipe-book](https://github.com/FirebaseExtended/ai-recipe-book).

 # Vertex AI Cookbook

 The vertex_ai_cookbook repository contains a sample app showcasing the power of Firebase Vertex AI.
 It's written in Flutter and leverages [the Flutter AI Toolkit](https://pub.dev/packages/flutter_ai_toolkit) as well as [Firebase Auth](https://pub.dev/packages/firebase_auth) and [Cloud Firestore](https://pub.dev/packages/cloud_firestore).
 At it's core, it relies on [Vertex AI for Firebase](https://pub.dev/packages/firebase_vertexai) for all of it's generative AI features.